-KGCMC does not expect any changes to the placement methodology in 2007 and will continue placement according to the established criteria in GPO Appendix 3.
+KGCMC does not expect any changes to the placement methodology in 2008 and will continue placement according to the established criteria in GPO Appendix 3.
 Continued development of placement areas for the remaining mine life are a part of the Stage 2 Expansion Project, approved in January 2004.
-The Stage II Tailings Expansion Environmental Impact Statement (EIS) is summarized in KGCMC Tailing and Production Rock Site 2004 Annual Report (KGCMC, 2005).
-In 2005, 87 percent of the tailings were placed in the East Tails area, and the remaining 13 percent were placed at the West Buttress area.
+The 2003 Stage II Tailings Expansion Environmental Impact Statement (EIS) is summarized in KGCMC Tailing and Production Rock Site 2004 Annual Report (KGCMC, 2005).
+In 2007, 85 percent of the tailings were placed in the Southeast Tails area, 10 percent were placed in the Northwest Expansion area and the remaining 5 percent were placed in the East Tails area.